Listen to the More Recipes About Music & Food Spotify Playlist

 I’m honestly not sure how many current music fans are aware of Kansas.
 Two albums and three singles are pretty much the extent of their career.
 Yet, those three singles are epic examples of ’70s art rock as predecessors to emo and should not be ignored for their historic significance.
 For the sake of this recipe, however, I am only concerned with Kansas’ most epic, and in my opinion best, single “Carry On Wayward Son.”

 I’m sure, like much of my ’70s music education, this came via Top 40 radio.
 I know I went to at least two Kansas concerts in high school (yeah – I know I’m old).
 Even when it was current, I recognized the absurdity of this track.
-Massive choral into, “rock guitar for the masses”, soaring organ tracks, and that sort of FantasyCon style lyric that is standard in most art-rock.
+Massive choral intro, “rock guitar for the masses”, soaring organ tracks, and that sort of FantasyCon style lyric that is standard in most art-rock.
 Even young music fan me knew this was cheesy as hell, but also recognized the genius of the hook.
 It’s an earwig and a brilliantly great one at that.
 Get over yourself if you’re too cool to embrace this song.
 It’s a lot pompous, definitely a bit dated, and hella fun!

 This started out as a radically different dish.